JustTransfer/JustTransfer-Backend/README.md

 - Add a counter to max number of anonymous transfers (avoid server overload)
 - Add a counter to max number of transfers (avoid server overload)
 - Put public key of signature in the message
-- Add a key rotation option
+- Add a key rotation option (should keep old messages)
 - Add a delete account option
 - Add delete message inbox option
 - Login endpoint to have a supervisor